 Learn the craft

 Perhaps the most important thing you need to do now is to learn how to brew beer.
-Maybe you’ve already started at home with a small brewing kit, which is probably why you’ve ended even considering this business venture.
+Maybe you’ve already started at home with a small brewing kit, which is probably why you’ve ended up even considering this business venture.

 There are many beer brewing programs to look into—from dedicated brewing schools to programs in bigger colleges and universities.
 Sure, you can learn the basics on the internet, but it would also be valuable to expand your network in the industry, especially as you are just starting out.